 In the summer, our energy peaks and we tend to have more beans.
 Everything is ripe and in bloom.
 Then we start to move towards autumn and the weather changes.
 Wind increases, temperature gets cooler.
 We see leaves start to release from the trees, and there's a movement towards things dropping back towards the ground to repeat the cycle all over again.
 Even though things seem to be ending, really, it's simply a transition.

 Our energy also shifts throughout the year (and the months, and the days of course), so its important to honour that and our own cycles.

 Take care of you

-We're all a mix of doshas but in this season, we might find our Vata increases or dominates.
+We're all comprised of a mix of doshas but in this season, we might find our Vata increases or dominates.
 Our immunity can feel compromised as our energy is scattered- autumn tends to be the season where people get a little under the weather.
 So it can be great to restore the body at this time.